Geometric Mode-Selection Scores for Delay-Coordinates Dynamic Mode Decomposition: Introduction

 From an operator-theoretic perspective, \ac{DMD} can be interpreted as a finite-dimensional, data-driven approximation of the Koopman operator, which provides a linear representation of nonlinear dynamics through its action on observables \cite{Mezic2005,Mezic2013,WilliamsKevrekidisRowley2015,WilliamsHematiDawsonKevrekidisRowley2016}.
 This connection becomes particularly natural under lifting strategies that enrich the observable space and expose additional spectral content.

 A common enhancement of \ac{DMD} is the use of \emph{delay coordinates}, where snapshot matrices are formed by stacking time-delayed samples into each column.
 This approach provides a systematic means of expanding the space of observables, improving spectral resolution, and strengthening the link between data-driven linear models and Koopman operator theory \cite{DasGiannakis2019,PanDuraisamyDelay2020,DasGiannakis2020}.
 Delay coordinates originate in nonlinear dynamics and attractor reconstruction \cite{Takens1981}, and are closely related to classical subspace identification, Hankel-based techniques, and matrix pencil methods \cite{JuangPappa1985,HuaSarkar1990}.
-In the context of \ac{DMD}, delay-coordinates formulations, often referred to as Hankel-\ac{DMD} or \ac{DCDMD}, have been shown to enhance mode separation and recover more accurate spectral information from short or noisy time series \cite{Tu2014,ArbabiMezic2017,LeClaincheVega2017,PanArnoldMedabalimiDuraisamy2021,Schmid2022}.
+In the context of \ac{DMD}, delay-coordinates formulations, introduced as Hankel-\ac{DMD} by Arbabi and Mezi\'c~\cite{ArbabiMezic2017} (see also the subsequent mathematical analysis in~\cite{Mezic2022}) and also referred to as \ac{DCDMD}, have been shown to enhance mode separation and recover more accurate spectral information from short or noisy time series~\cite{Tu2014,LeClaincheVega2017,PanArnoldMedabalimiDuraisamy2021,Schmid2022}.
 One concrete illustration is the standing-wave case, where a single real oscillation is generated by a pair of complex-conjugate components.
 In this setting, standard DMD (without delay coordinates) often splits the oscillation into two separate modes whose individual spatial patterns are not physically meaningful, whereas \ac{DCDMD} recovers the correct oscillatory structure \cite{Bronstein2022}.
+More generally, standard \ac{DMD} can fail whenever distinct oscillatory components have linearly dependent spatial patterns.
+This includes low-dimensional sensing regimes, where the number of active oscillatory components exceeds the number of spatial measurements.
+Delay coordinates can separate such components by replacing spatial snapshots with spatiotemporal patterns.
+This regime arises in a wide range of practical applications, including radar and array signal processing, communications, neuroscience, biomedical signal analysis, and localization.
+Some of these applications fall within standard \ac{DMD} usage, while others are conventionally addressed via closely related Hankel- and delay-based spectral estimators such as matrix pencil, ESPRIT, and Prony-type methods, to which the mode-selection scores developed here apply directly.

 In the presence of noise, the snapshot matrices formed in \ac{DCDMD} are effectively full rank, and hence, practical implementations typically work with truncation rank that only approximates the unknown true model order.
 When the model order is overestimated, the computed decomposition necessarily includes additional components that have no counterpart in the underlying dynamics.